JakeFrosty/intel-sriov-proxmox/README.md

 - Intel EN82599 chipsets = `ixgbe` and `ixgbevf`
 - Intel X710 family =  `i40e` and `iavf`
 1. First, make sure the path `/sys/class/net/{devicename}/device/sriov_numvfs` is valid/exists
-2. Use your favorite text editor and create this file `/etc/systemd/system/sriov_vfs.service`, copy the contents in there
+2. Use your favorite text editor and create this file `/etc/systemd/system/sriov_vfs.service`, copy the contents in [here](<https://github.com/JakeFrosty/intel-sriov-proxmox/blob/main/etc/systemd/system/sriov_vfs.service>)
 3. Replace values in the service according to your needs
 4. Enable and start the service `systemctl daemon-reload && systemctl enable --now`
 5. check the status with `systemctl status sriov_vfs.service`, `lspci -d 8086:*` or `ip link list`